-Who doesn’t love a good craft, right?
-My students love to show off their creativity and skills with fun, hands-on crafts throughout the year.
-These winter craft ideas are no exception and perfect for December, January, and February.
-Winter is filled with tons of great inspiration when it comes to cute crafts.
-From snowflakes to holidays like Christmas, New Year’s, and Valentine’s Day there is always something fun for your students to create!
-Check out some of my favorite fun and easy craft ideas you and your students will love creating during the winter months!
+Kindergarten students love to show off their creativity and skills with fun, hands-on crafts throughout the year.
+Winter is no exception!
+The winter months are filled with tons of great inspiration when it comes to cute crafts.
+From snowflakes to holidays, there is always something fun for your students to create!
+Check out some of my favorite fun and easy Kindergarten Winter Craft Ideas that you and your students will love.

 Christmas Tree Addition Craft

-What is better than a cute Christmas craft?
-A Christmas craft that teaches skills in a fun way of course!
+What’s better than a cute Christmas craft?
+A Christmas craft that teaches skills in a fun way, of course!

-These Christmas Tree addition crafts are a great way to combine the fun of a craft with a basic math lesson.
-This craft is an engaging, hands-on way to help students see the concepts of addition in action.
-With basic addition problems, students will build the math problem in order to see the concept of combining to add.
+These Christmas tree addition crafts are a great way to combine the fun of a craft with a basic math lesson.
+This activity is an engaging, hands-on way to help students see the concepts of addition in action.
+Students will add ornaments to the tree in order to model an addition problem that totals the sum on the star.

-Your students will love creating this number based Christmas tree and won’t even realize that they are strengthening those fine motor skills and follow step-by-step directions which we know can be a tough one for Kindergartners!
+Your students will love creating this number-based Christmas tree and won’t even realize that they are strengthening their fine motor skills and following step-by-step directions.

-Use the provided ornament templates copied on different colors of paper for some extra cutting practice.
-Or let students choose from stickers, sequins, bingo daubers or buttons as their ornaments.
+To create the ornaments, you can use the provided templates copied onto different colors of paper for some extra cutting practice.
+Or let students choose from stickers, sequins, bingo daubers, or buttons to use as their ornaments.

 These Christmas trees are adorable and look great stapled to a winter background and displayed on a classroom or hallway bulletin board.